 There’s a thin line between what I stubbornly refused to use because I didn’t want to and what I stubbornly refused to use because I didn’t need to.
 The white cane, for instance (pictured to the left) was a prime example of something that I really should have been making use of, but I didn’t regularly start using a cane until I was 16.
 Honestly, it’s a wonder I made it to 16 given how limited my vision is outdoors.

 On the other hand, I really did not need the large print textbooks that were ordered for me every year.
 First, they weren’t convenient to use.
-They weighted a right ton and took up my entire desk when opened.
+They weighed a right ton and took up my entire desk when opened.
 Neither of which played well into my goal of invisibility.
 Second, I can read regular print!
 Other things like lighted magnifiers, monoculars, and telescopic glasses weren’t just alarming attention-grabbers, but just not all that useful for me.
 Except the general lack of understanding we all had about achromatopsia meant that my refusal was perceived as a misguided and stubborn refusal and for years I all but waged war with my TVI about what I would use, which was basically nothing.

 So, it came as quite a shock to, well, everyone when I announced I was applying for a guide dog.
 I don’t think anyone knew how serious I was and I remember a distinct conversation with my father where he stated his opinion that my only interest in a guide dog stemmed from a friend getting her own.
 And, of course, I’d spent practically my entire life to this point doing everything I could to not draw attention to my blindness so the general feeling was that I didn’t need a guide dog.
 They were for totally blind people anyway, right?
 Even today I hear that same remark when, in fact, the number of totally blind people is very small.
 Most people who say they are blind — like me — can see something even if it’s only light.
 As far as vision goes, guide dog schools only require that the potential handler be legally blind.